-126 14-PN 1 9.
-Rob Morwka.
-The project sounds speculative.
-When is the PPA going to be in place?
-We won't know the location of the transmission line routes.
-How would you do cumulative for tortoise and groundwater without knowing the location of the transmission line route?
-Daniel Menahem with RES Americas responded the PPA should be in place within the next 12 months.
+Rob Morwka stated that the project sounds speculative.
+Morwka asked when the Power Purchase Agreement is going to be in place.
+Morwka expressed concerns that the location of the transmission line routes is unknown.
+Morwka inquired how the analysis would be conducted for tortoise and groundwater cumulatively without knowing the transmission line route's location.
+Daniel Menahem with RES Americas responded that the Power Purchase Agreement should be in place within the next 12 months.
 Mr. Schroeder responded that both transmission line routes would be included and analyzed in the cumulative effects analysis for tortoise and groundwater.
 After the conclusion of the verbal comments from the public, the meeting transitioned into an open house format.
 Agency representatives were on hand to answer questions.
-Members of the public were invited to view the project information posters, take a comment sheet, fill it out and leave it with meeting representatives or take it home and mail it in later.
+Members of the public were invited to view the project information posters, take a comment sheet, fill the comment sheet out and leave the comment sheet with meeting representatives or take the comment sheet home and mail the comment sheet in later.
 The meeting concluded at 7:30 P.M.
 Moapa Solar Energy Center EIS Public Scoping Meeting Summary August 22, 2012 BLM Conference Room, 4701 N. Torrey Pines, Drive Las Vegas, NV Page 3

-127 "Comment Reference Document 15 From: Level 3 Network Relocations [mailto:Level3.NetworkRelocations@Level3.com] Sent: Wednesday, October 10, 2012 8:55 AM To: Hice, Vanessa L Subject: N-62093/01, N-88870, 2800 (NVS0056) Ms. Hice, Level 3 has received your letter dated 9/17/12 regarding the project at the Moapa River Indian Reservation (""Project"").
-After reviewing the information you provided it is uncertain whether the Project will impact the Facilities.
-Any sub structure or structure constructed on or near the ROW needs to have a level3 representative met with and present for this construction.
-Any underground or excavation activity performed near the ROW needs to have a Level 3 representative onsite.
-Lastly, there may be no loss of access of our easement ROW by the construction of this facility.
-The Facilities have been constructed on private property and/or public right of way with the authorization of the applicable property owner.
-If it is determined that an adjustment and/or relocation of the Facilities is necessary to accommodate the Project, please contact the undersigned to discuss and reference the file number 37155 NV with any future communications.
-Any changes or additions to the Project plans or parameters should be submitted to Level 3 for review of potential new impacts to the Level 3 facilities.
-Unless Level 3 receives information that such adjustment or relocation is necessary it will assume that any potential conflict between the Project and Facilities has been eliminated.
+"Comment Reference Document 15 From: Level 3 Network Relocations [mailto:Level3.NetworkRelocations@Level3.com] Sent: Wednesday, October 10, 2012 8:55 AM To: Hice, Vanessa L Subject: N-62093/01, N-88870, 2800 (NVS0056) Ms. Hice, Level 3 has received Vanessa Hice's letter dated 9/17/12 regarding the project at the Moapa River Indian Reservation ("Project").
+After reviewing the information Vanessa Hice provided, it is uncertain whether the project will impact the Level 3 Facilities.
+Any sub structure or structure constructed on or near the right of way needs to have a Level 3 representative meet with and be present for this construction.
+Any underground or excavation activity performed near the right of way needs to have a Level 3 representative onsite.
+Lastly, there may be no loss of access to the Level 3 easement right of way by the construction of this facility.
+The Level 3 Facilities have been constructed on private property and/or public right of way with the authorization of the applicable property owner.
+If it is determined that an adjustment and/or relocation of the Level 3 Facilities is necessary to accommodate the project, please contact the undersigned to discuss and reference the file number 37155 NV with any future communications.
+Any changes or additions to the project plans or parameters should be submitted to Level 3 for review of potential new impacts to the Level 3 Facilities.
+Unless Level 3 receives information that such adjustment or relocation is necessary, Level 3 will assume that any potential conflict between the project and Level 3 Facilities has been eliminated.
 Sincerely, Matt Prink Network Relocations - Business Analyst Level 3 Communications 1025 Eldorado Blvd Broomfield, CO 80021 (Office 33A-525) p: 720-888-2639 e: Matthew.Prink@Level3.com"